 The menu stays mostly the same, but there are some seasonal additions and specials that are offered with collaborators.

 From the menu page, you can view each item's name and price and filter by quite a few different ingredient and nutrient-specific accommodations; this includes quite a few major allergens as well as some health condition-related restrictions above and beyond the baseline gluten-free and low FODMAP guidelines for each dish.
 Certain items allow for customers to choose which protein they prefer, usually offering tofu, a poultry option, a fish option, and a beef option, but no other customizations are really available.

-You can either add items to your cart individually or select from Epicured’s many themed meal bundles, which include options like the “freezer filler,” which gives an assortment of freezer-friendly meals, the “summer bundle,” which offers seasonal selections, or one of the multi-day bundles of meals that include just the right amount of breakfasts, lunches, dinners, and snacks.
+You can either add items to your cart individually or select from Epicured’s many themed meal bundles, which include options like the “freezer filler,” which gives an assortment of freezer-friendly meals, the “comfort bundle,” which offers your favorite meals and snacks, or one of the multi-day bundles of meals that include just the right amount of breakfasts, lunches, dinners, and snacks.

 Once your cart is as full as you like it, simply check out and select your delivery day.
 Just make sure any edits to your recurring orders are made by 1 p.m.
 ET on Friday for the following week.

 We chose a selection of items that included some seasonal, popular choices as well as some that required heating and some that did not.
 Overall, we ended up with five entrée choices to give us a look at Epicured’s culinary offerings.

 - Hawker lettuce wraps, peanuts